Virtual-Coffee/virtualcoffee.io/src/resources/virtual-coffee/slack-channel-guide.md

 ### #help-and-pairing

 Do you have any questions about your code?
 Or do you need someone to help you by pairing?
-You can ask for it on this channel.
+You can ask for it here!

+This channel is not limited to throw questions or ask help around code.
+You can also ask for resources, ask opinions about your project, ask help to fill surveys, or any other help related to tech.

 #### 📌 Pinned in this channel: {.h5}